senlin/so-clean-up-wp-seo/README.md

 ### 1.3 (2015.04.30)

-* Added function to remove Yoast SEO Settings from Admin Bar, inspired by comment of [Lee Rickler](https://profiles.wordpress.org/lee-rickler/) in discussion on [Google+](https://plus.google.com/u/0/+PietBos/posts/AUfs8ZdwLP3)
+* Added function to remove Yoast SEO Settings from Admin Bar, inspired by comment of [Lee Rickler](https://profiles.wordpress.org/lee-rickler/) in discussion on Google+ (no longer available)
 * put code actions/filters in order

 ### 1.2 (2015.04.30)